AlexandrosKap/lalia/README.md

 echo "\n", dialogue
 ```

+More examples can be found in the examples directory.

 ## Documentation

 There is no documentation.
-Read the CHEATSHEET.md file in the repo for now.
+(TODO)

 ## Installation

-Copy and paste the following commands into a terminal.
+Copy and paste the following command into a terminal:

 ```sh
 nimble install -y https://github.com/AlexandrosKap/lalia
 ```

-Add Lalia to your .nimble file.
+Add Lalia as a dependency to a .nimble file:

 ```
 requires "https://github.com/AlexandrosKap/lalia"